Toufa7/Cub3D/Questions_answers.md

+How computer store and dispplay graphics ?

+    as you know computer monitor made up of tiny pixels

 Why mlx_pixel_put so slow ?

     Because it tries to put pixel instantly on window without waiting for the frame to be rendered entirely